Fitna (word)

-Fitna (or fitnah, pl. fitan; فتن ,فتنة: "temptation, trial; sedition, civil strife, conflict") is an Arabic word with extensive connotations of trial, affliction, or distress.
-Although it is a word with important historical implications, it is also widely used in modern Arabic without the underlying historical connotations.
+Fitna (or fitnah, pl. fitan; فتن ,فتنة: "temptation, trial; sedition, civil strife, conflict") is an Arabic term that denotes concepts such as temptation, trial, sedition, civil strife, and conflict.
+The term encompasses a broad range of connotations, including trial, affliction, and distress.
+While it holds significant historical importance, the word is also widely used in modern Arabic, often without reference to its historical connotations.

-One might distinguish between the meanings of fitna as used in Classical Arabic and the meanings of fitna as used in Modern Standard Arabic and various colloquial dialects.
-Due to the conceptual importance of fitna in the Qur'an, its use in that work may need to be considered separately from, though in addition to, the word's general lexical meaning in Classical Arabic.
+A distinction can be observed between the meanings of fitna as used in Classical Arabic and its meanings as used in Modern Standard Arabic and various colloquial dialects.
+Given the conceptual significance of fitna in the Qur’an, its Qur’anic usage warrants separate consideration from, though in addition to, its broader lexical meaning in Classical Arabic.

-Aside from its use in the Qur'an, fitna is used as term for the four heavy civil wars within the Islamic Caliphate from the 7th to the 9th century AD.
+In Islamic historiography, fitna specifically refers to civil wars within a Muslim polity, notably the five civil wars of the Islamic Caliphate between the 7th and 9th centuries CE starting with the First Fitna.

 Root and forms

 Arabic, in common with other Semitic languages like Hebrew, employs a system of root letters combined with vowel patterns to constitute its whole range of vocabulary.
 As such, identification of the root letters of any word might bring a better understanding the word's full semantic range.